ADHD Work Desk Hacks That Make Starting Tasks Feel Less Impossible

 External Memory for ADHD Brains

-A Visibility Board is a small whiteboard, glass board, or magnetic board placed directly in your line of sight with only a few active tasks written on it.
+A small whiteboard, → glass board, or magnetic board placed directly in your line of sight with only a few active tasks.

-Working memory is a major ADHD pain point.
+Working memory is fragile with ADHD.
 If something isn’t visible, your brain often treats it as if it no longer exists.

-A Visibility Board offloads memory from your brain into your environment so you can orient yourself without spiraling.
+A visibility board offloads memory into your environment so you can orient yourself without spiraling.

 4. The 5-Minute Start Ritual